romanmarkunas/blog-monty-hall/blog/monty-hall.md

 This article is inspired by Monty-Hall problem/paradox.
 Now I found this paradox disturbing initially (this is why it's paradox, wink...), and decided to quickly model it to validate for myself.
-That brought idea of investigating how Java Random implementation works and this article.
+That brought idea of writing up all I know about Java Random API in this article.

 Let's start with Monty-Hall...